Evidence for quark-matter cores in massive neutron stars

+In conclusion, our model-independent analysis {has demonstrated} that the existence of quark cores in massive NSs should be considered the standard scenario, not an exotic alternative: for all stars to be made up of hadronic matter, the EoS of dense QCD matter must be truly extreme.
+This view is also consistent with recent NS radius measurements, which are compatible with the larger radii predicted by the less extreme EoSs (see discussion under Methods, and Extended Data \fig{5}).
+Note, however, that our analysis does not preclude the possibility of massive, purely hadronic stars even with less extreme EoSs, as quark cores may appear only at very high masses, even beyond $2M_\odot$.
+Nuclear matter EoSs that predict purely hadronic $2M_\odot$ stars (see, \emph{e.g.},\cite{Muther:1987xaa,Akmal:1998cf,Typel:2009sy,Fattoyev:2010mx,Steiner:2012rk}) may therefore be compatible with our results until very high densities.

-The existence of massive quark cores in at least some physical NSs---or that the nucleation of QM begins so close to the maximum mass limit---may have interesting observable consequences.
-In NS mergers, currently under intense observational and theoretical scrutiny \cite{Most:2018eaw}, the core may lead to shock waves reflecting from the QM-HM interface inside hypermassive NSs.
-This may be particularly amplified, if the conformal limit is strongly violated in the HM phase, leading to large differences in the speeds of sound between the two phases.
-In addition, the onset of the transition may give rise to increased dissipation in the form of a large effective bulk viscosity that may lead to an enhanced damping of the ringdown \cite{Brennen}.
-Importantly, both of these have the potential to lead to observable effects in NS merger GW signals and the associated kilonova explosions and gamma-ray bursts.
+The existence of quark cores in at least some NSs{, and that} the nucleation of quark matter begins so close to the maximum-mass limit, may have very interesting observable consequences.
+In NS mergers, the core may lead to shock waves reflecting from the quark-hadron interface inside hypermassive NSs.
+This may be particularly amplified if the conformal limit is strongly violated in hadronic matter, leading to large differences in the speeds of sound between the phases.
+In addition, the onset of the transition may give rise to dissipation during the merger in the form of a large effective bulk viscosity that may lead to an enhanced damping of the ringdown.
+Importantly, both of these have the potential to lead to observable effects in GW signals from NS mergers and the associated EM counterparts.

+Finally, our results are systematically improvable with more observations.
+For example, there are several candidates for NSs with very large masses (see \emph{e.g.}~ref.~\cite{Cromartie:2019kug}).
+If even one of these stars turns out to have a mass significantly larger than $2M_\odot$, this would impose strong new constraints on the EoS and \emph{e.g.}~imply that the conformal bound must be broken.
+Similarly, with many binary-NS merger observations currently recorded by LIGO/Virgo, the current limits on the tidal deformability will inevitably become tighter, enabling additional improvements to our analysis.
+With these advances and the road map laid out in our work, further significant progress in understanding the nature of ultra-dense matter inside NSs can be expected in the near future.

-\acknowledgments{We would like to thank Ingo Tews for helpful discussions and collaboration in early stages of this work.
-In addition, we acknowledge useful discussions with Niko Jokela, Simonetta Liuti, Anton Rebhan, Sanjay Reddy, and Kent Yagi.
-The work of EA, TG, and AV has been supported by the European Research Council, grant no.~725369.
-In addition, EA gratefully acknowledges support from the Finnish Cultural Foundation and TG from the U.S.~Department of Energy Grant No.~DE-SC0007984.}
+\begin{addendum} \item We would like to thank Ingo Tews for helpful discussions and collaboration in early stages of this work.
+In addition, we acknowledge useful discussions with Paul Chesler, Niko Jokela, Simonetta Liuti, Anton Rebhan, Sanjay Reddy, Urs Wiedemann, and Kent Yagi.
+The work of E.A., T.G., and A.V. has been supported by the European Research Council, grant no.~725369 and by the Academy of Finland, grant no.~1322507.
+In addition, E.A. gratefully acknowledges support from the Finnish Cultural Foundation and T.G. from the U.S.~Department of Energy Grant No.~DE-SC0007984. \end{addendum}